SimonP2207/RadioJetsFromYSOs/README.md

     │       ├───G***.****.fits  # 22.8GHz image for G***.***.fits where ***.**** is the galactic l-coordinate
     │       └───...             # A total of 40 22.8GHz .fits images are present in this directory
-    └───results/                # Contains image analysis results and associated scripts ├───5ghz.csv       # Table of 5.5GHz results in .csv format ├───5ghz.fits      # Table of 5.5GHz results in .fits table format ├───9ghz.csv       # Table of 9GHz results in .csv format
+    └───results/                # Contains image analysis results and associated scripts └───tables/             # Contains all image analysis results in various table formats ├───5ghz.csv       # Table of 5.5GHz results in .csv format ├───5ghz.fits      # Table of 5.5GHz results in .fits table format ├───9ghz.csv       # Table of 9GHz results in .csv format